AriGood/Java-IDE/README.md

 Dario Sanchez - dariosanp:
 Norbit wants to make a Java program for a client.
 He runs into an error during the coding process and uses the debugger to troubleshoot his code.
-He was able to see the values of his variables and was able to fix his code and his customer was happy with the program.
+He was able to see the values of his variables and fixed his code so his customer was happy with the program.

 Mariana Novoa - mariana-novoa:
 Tracy wants to manage files and run Java programs directly through an integrated terminal, so that she can create, delete, and run files without leaving the IDE.